garris/TremulaJS/README.md

 - Experiment with the configuration file on [CodePen](http://codepen.io/garris/pen/bevqG?editors=001)

-- Get up-and-running with the [fully-documented boilerplate file](http://garris.github.io/TremulaJS/boilerplate/), includes a summary of all configuration settings.
+- Get up-and-running with the [fully-documented boilerplate file](https://gist.github.com/garris/2214de2100a4a67a2899), includes a summary of all configuration settings.

-- Download, Fork, Contribute on [GitHub](https://github.com/garris/TremulaJS.git).
-Report [issues here](https://github.com/garris/TremulaJS/issues).
+- Download, Fork, Contribute on [GitHub](https://github.com/garris/TremulaJS.git)

-- Learn how to create your own Grid Projections -- technical articles coming soon
+- Learn how to create your own Grid Projections -- technical articles coming soon... stay tuned!

 ### Dependencies